CoverProof

 7. Assisting the controller

 CoverProof assists the controller in responding to data-subject rights requests and in meeting its security, breach-notification, and impact-assessment obligations.
 Firm administrators can export and erase data directly from the dashboard; CoverProof will notify the controller without undue delay after becoming aware of a personal-data breach.
+CoverProof will notify the controller within 72 hours of becoming aware of a personal data breach that is likely to result in a risk to the rights and freedoms of natural persons.

 8. Return, deletion, and legally-required retention

 On termination, CoverProof deletes or returns personal data except where retention is required by law.
-Signed declarations and the immutable audit trail are retained as court-admissible evidence under UK GDPR Art.
+Signed declarations and the immutable audit trail are retained as business-record evidence under UK GDPR Art.
 17(3)(b)/(e) for the applicable statutory period, as explained in our Privacy Policy.

 9. International transfers